ExgnosisClasses/JavaWeek1/Labs/Lab 7-6 Types/Lab 7-6 Types.md

 ## Part 2: The Inheritance problem

 It turns out that not every sort of grouping we do at an abstract level fits nicely into an inheritance hierarchy.
-The common aspect that we captured in the abstract `Pet` class is that they all have a `speak()` method.
+- The common aspect that we captured in the abstract `Pet` class is that they all have a `speak()` method.

-But what if we wanted to generalize all the pets that could walk?
+- But what if we wanted to generalize all the pets that could walk?
 We could create a class like this:

 ```java
  abstract class Walker {
 	 abstract void walk();
  }
 ```

 The problem is that both `Dog` and `Cat` would have to extend both the `Pet` class and the `Walker` class.

 The more modern approach is to define a type in terms of the interface it presents for the role that it plays.
-A Java interface is just a list of methods that have to implement (the contract) for an object to be of that type.
+- A Java interface is just a list of methods that have to implement (the contract) for an object to be of that type.
+- We will be seeing Interfaces a lot more in the next few weeks.

-Remove the abstract class Pet and create new types in terms of thse three interfaces.
+Remove the abstract class `Pet` and create new types in terms of these three interfaces.

 ```java
 interface Pet {